Tencent/puerts/doc/unity/en/performance/il2cpp.md

 ## Enabling

-* Versions 2.1.1 and below disable this feature by default.
-To enable it, go to Unity's`Player Settings`，, add the Scripting Define Symbol: Scripting Define Symbols: `PUERTS_IL2CPP_OPTIMIZATION`
+* For versions 2.1.1 and below, the feature is disabled by default on all platforms.
+To enable it, go to Unity's `Player Settings` and add the Scripting Define Symbol: `PUERTS_IL2CPP_OPTIMIZATION`.
-* Versions 2.2.0 and above enable this feature by default.
-To disable it, go to Unity's`Player Settings`, add the Scripting Define Symbol: `PUERTS_DISABLE_IL2CPP_OPTIMIZATION`。
+* For versions 2.2.0 and above, the feature is enabled by default on Windows, macOS, Linux, and Android.
+To disable it, add the Scripting Define Symbol: `PUERTS_DISABLE_IL2CPP_OPTIMIZATION`.
+On iOS and WebGL platforms, the feature is disabled by default; to enable it, add the Scripting Define Symbol: `PUERTS_IL2CPP_OPTIMIZATION`.。

 ## Usage Steps